agelmore/agelmore.github.io/_posts/2015-5-2-New-strategy.md

 #New Pangenome read variant calling

 My new strategy is to look at variation in Fusobacterium genes using abundance of read variants.
+In a way, this strategy is similar to my previous plan, but using published genomes instead of my own assembly.
+Before I planned to assemble full strains and map reads to my assembly to find variation; now I will map reads to genes from published genomes to find variation.

 Features of this strategy: